 The artisans here work every day of the week building them: Gods, Deities, popular figures like Gandhi.
 It’s a family trade and a skill they will pass on to the next generation.
 I wanted to see it and know more about it, but knew I would never do it without their consent.

 These idols are shipped and sold everywhere in India for temples, for festivals or just for private clients.
 They keep making them, not to fulfill a pending order, but because people will always look to buy one (or more) and they know this is the place to go to.

 The craftsmen showed us how it’s done: they pour into a mold a mix of plaster with the coir fibers from the coconut shells that the women have carefully been sorting out in big piles.
-The biggest idol that we saw there was around three feet high and takes about one hour and a half to complete — their work is both very fast and highly skilled.
+The biggest idol that we saw there was around three feet high and takes about one hour and a half to complete — their work is both swift and highly skilled.

 At this time of year, they are preparing these statues for the ten days of Ganesh Chaturthi – the Hindu festival that celebrates the rebirth of Lord Ganesh and that this year (2014) starts on the 29th of August and ends on the 8th of September with the celebrations of Ananta Chaturdasi.
 I never found the courage to ask them how much they sell the idols for, but I hope it’s a fair price for their art.